fbpx

 • Your wishes align with the New Mexico statutory framework for intestate succession.

 If you aren’t sure whether or not you need a will in New Mexico, we can help.
 Contact us today for a consultation to discuss your situation.
-Our attorneys will let you know if a will is unnecessary, or if there are better ways to ensure your limited assets go to your desired beneficiaries.
+Our Albuquerque estate planning attorneys can let you know if a will is unnecessary, or if there are better ways to ensure your limited assets go to your desired beneficiaries.

 Free Case Evaluation